luisffee/luisffee/README.md

   <img src="https://img.shields.io/badge/Languages-English-dodgerblue" />
 </p>

+- 📆 23 years old
+- 📚 Studying Information Systems at FURG
-- 🔭 I’m currently working on my side projects
+- 🔭 I’m currently working at:
+as team member of FURGbot;
+as Assistant Researcher from iTec/Embrapii in project Smart Robot;
+and on side projects.
-- 🌱 I’m currently learning Robotics and Vision Computer
+- 🌱 I’m currently learning Robotics, Computer Vision and DB modelling
-- 💬 Ask me about Python
+- 💬 Ask me about Python and CV
 - 📫 How to reach me: Contact part
-- ⚡ Fun fact: I like playing Grand Strategy Games
+- ⚡ Fun fact: I like playing Grand Strategy Games and RPGs

 <br>